CamJ/flutter_app_template/README.md

-# flutter_app_template
+# Flutter App Template

-A template to use for creating new flutter apps instead of `flutter create X`
+A structured template to use when creating a Flutter mobile app instead of `flutter create X`.
+This removes a lot of fluff provided during `flutter create` and adds structure to the starting repo.

+# TODOs
+* Add way to keep up to date with latest templates from `flutter create X`.
+    * Manually
+    * Bash script